Welcome

 Duda

-those experiences, so I'm looking forward to the trip.
-Also in the band is Kevin Hamilton on bass and
+experiences, so I'm looking forward to the trip.
+Also in the band is Kevin Hamilton on bass and Gerald

 Next week is Charleston's First Annual Improvised Music Festival.
 Ray Evanoff has put together two

-Come to St Mark's on Thomas Street downtown Charleston to witness the magic... or the mayhem,
+St Mark's on Thomas Street downtown Charleston to witness the magic... or the mayhem, depending on

-playing for the Charleston Jazz Society's monthly concert.
-Check the gigs page for more info on
+for the Charleston Jazz Society's monthly concert.
+Check the gigs page for more info on these and other

 July 5, 2007